Skip to content

 Throughout the year, it rains on average 8.73 days per month, which is well above average for an Italian province.

-During the autumn and winter season, there are usually 1.31 days per month with fog and 3.56 cold days per month with perceived temperatures below 3°C.
+During the autumn and winter season, there are usually 1.31 days per month with fog and 3.56 cold days per month with perceived temperatures below 3ยฐC.
+In the summer, there are on average 18 hot days per month with perceived temperatures above 30ยฐC.

 Weather Now